Are you ready to truly clean out your child’s closet? Here are some simple tips to teach you how to minimalize your children’s clothing.

 Of course, this is the minimal amount I would recommend and you may need more based on your activities.
 You will also need different sets of clothing per season and add in your seasonal needs (swimsuits/snowsuits).

-You may be looking at this list and think that I’m crazy or that it would never work but we’ve been following this method for well over a year now (almost 2).
+You may be looking at this list and think that I’m crazy or that it would never work but we’ve been following this method for well over 3 years now.
 I can assure you that as long as you tailor it to your needs, your children really don’t need any more clothes than what is on this list.

 Minimalist clothing makes it SO easy to plan ahead.